TSL color space: Disadvantages of TSL

 TSL space could be made more efficient and robust.
 There currently exists no color correction algorithms for different camera systems.
 Additionally, despite a better accuracy of skin tone detection, detecting dark skin color still proves to be a challenge.

 Applications

 Being a relatively new color space and having very specific uses, TSL hasn’t been widely implemented.
 It is only very useful in skin detection algorithms.
 Skin detection itself can be used for a variety of applications – face detection, person tracking (for surveillance and cinematographic purposes), and pornography filtering are a few examples.
 A Self-Organizing Map (SOM) was implemented in skin detection using TSL and achieved comparable results to older methods of histograms and Gaussian mixture models.

+History

+A predecessor to TSL, TSV, was published by Terrillion and coworkers in 1998.
+Instead of L it had a V which was simply the average of RGB components.